 How long will I have to wait to get an appointment?

 I understand that it is important to get an appointment as soon as possible.
-If I am able to accept new patients, I do my best to see new patients within one week, and at times am able to see someone the same day.
-If your schedule is flexible, and you are able to travel to either office, it will be easier to schedule an appointment.
+If I am able to accept new patients, I do my best to schedule an appointment within one week.
+If your schedule is flexible during the day it will be easier to schedule an appointment.

 What can I expect to happen in my first appointment?